ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

-Our solution proposes an immutable Conduit runtime backed by an in-memory DB implementation that merges a user-provided configuration file with environment variables and other information at runtime to seed Conduit's services with the necessary information for full operation.
+Our solution proposes an immutable Conduit runtime backed by an in-memory DB implementation that merges a user-provided configuration file with environment variables and CLI flags at runtime to seed Conduit's services with the necessary information for full operation.

 ## Goals